Glazing Bars

 Rafter Supported Glazing Bars

-Rafter supported glazing bars provide a watertight seal with integrated gaskets and drainage for high performance weathering Lonsdale offers glazing bars for timber rafters in both contemporary and heritage styles.
+Rafter supported rooflight bars provide a watertight seal with integrated gaskets and drainage for high performance weathering, Lonsdale offers structural components for timber rafters in both contemporary and heritage styles.

 Read more about our rafter supported glazing bars.